ANGRYCONE/Simple-macOS-System-Data-Cleaner/README.md

 This script was created for **my personal use**, and I’ve decided to make it public in case others find it useful.

 - It’s not meant to be a full-featured system cleaner.
+(Versions 1.6.1+ are full system cleaners, but they should be used after OnyX.)
 - It’s opinionated and tailored to how *I* like to manage my Mac.
-- Use it at your own risk and always review the code before running it.